-Law 26/2013 requires banking foundations to approve, within two months from their creation a Protocol for managing its ownership interest in the financial institution.
-This Protocol must establish, at a minimum, the strategic criteria for managing the interest, the relations between the Board of Trustees and the governing bodies of the bank, specifying the criteria for proposing Director appointments and the general criteria for carrying out operations between the banking foundation and the investee credit institution, and the mechanisms to avoid potential conflicts of interest.
-The "la Caixa" Banking Foundation signed its Protocol for managing its ownership interest in the CaixaBank on 24 July 2014.
-The CNMV was notified on 9 December 2014 following Bank of Spain approval.
-On 18 February 2016 CaixaBank and the "la Caixa" Banking Foundation executed a new Protocol for the management of the participation interest held by the "la Caixa" Banking Foundation in CaixaBank, that superseded the Protocol executed on 24 July 2014.
-The purpose of this new Protocol was to adapt the text to the Circular 6/2015 of the Spanish Central Bank on the obligations of the banking foundations in relation to their interest held in credit entities.
-A new Internal Relations Protocol between the "la Caixa" Banking Foundation and CaixaBank may be signed at any time in accordance with the provisions of the Protocol for the management of the participation interest in CaixaBank.
+The Savings Banks and Banking Foundations Law requires banking foundations to approve, within two months from their creation, a management protocol (the Management Protocol) for managing its ownership interest in the financial institution.
+This Management Protocol must establish, at a minimum, the strategic criteria for managing the interest, the relations between the Board of Trustees and the governing bodies of the bank, specifying the criteria for proposing Director appointments and the general criteria for carrying out operations between the banking foundation and the investee credit institution, and the mechanisms to avoid potential conflicts of interest.
+La Caixa Banking Foundation signed its Management Protocol for managing its ownership interest in CaixaBank on 24 July 2014.
+The CNMV was notified on 9 December 2014, following the Bank of Spain approval.
+On 18 February 2016, CaixaBank and la Caixa Banking Foundation executed a new Management Protocol for the management of the participation interest held by la Caixa

+Banking Foundation in CaixaBank, that superseded the Management Protocol executed on 24 July 2014.
+The purpose of this new Management Protocol was to adapt the text to the Circular 6/2015 of the Bank of Spain on the obligations of the banking foundations in relation to their interest held in credit entities.